yvan674/obb_anns/README.md

 - The proposals file is in JSON format.
 - bbox is in the same format as for annotations
 - A check is done to make sure all img_idxs and cat_ids that are referred to in the proposal file is in the annotation file to make sure that the proposals corresponds to the correct annotations file.

+# Dependencies
+This toolkit works with the evaluation metrics conceived in the [DOTA Dataset](https://captain-whu.github.io/DOTA/tasks.html) and uses the polyiou implementation written for their Task 1 Evaluation.